crytic/building-secure-contracts/program-analysis/manticore/running-under-manticore.md

 | **test_00000005.tx** | Contract creation |      f(!=65)      | f(65)             | REVERT |
 | **test_00000006.tx** | Contract creation |      f(!=65)      | fallback function | REVERT |

-_Exploration summary f(!=65) denotes f called with any value different than 65._
+*Exploration summary: f(!=65) denotes f called with any value different than 65._

-As you can notice, Manticore generates an unique test case for every successful or reverted transaction.
+As you can see, Manticore generates a unique test case for every successful or reverted transaction.

-Use the `--quick-mode` flag if you want fast code exploration (it disable bug detectors, gas computation, ...)
+Use the `--quick-mode` flag if you want fast code exploration (it disables bug detectors, gas computation, etc.)

 ## Manipulate a smart contract through the API

-This section describes details how to manipulate a smart contract through the Manticore Python API.
-You can create new file with python extension `*.py` and write the necessary code by adding the API commands (basics of which will be described below) into this file and then run it with the command `$ python3 *.py`.
-Also you can execute the commands below directly into the python console, to run the console use the command `$ python3`.
+This section details how to manipulate a smart contract through the Manticore Python API.
+You can create a new file with a python extension `*.py` and write the necessary code by adding the API commands (basics of which will be described below) into this file and then run it with the command `$ python3 *.py`.
+Alternatively, you can execute the commands below directly into the python console.
+To run the console, use the command `$ python3`.

 ### Creating Accounts

-The first thing you should do is to initiate a new blockchain with the following commands:
+The first thing you should do is initiate a new blockchain with the following commands:

 ```python3
 from manticore.ethereum import ManticoreEVM